 The AP* Institutes are designed to prepare secondary school teachers to teach college-level AP* courses, and to prepare their students for the AP* Exam.
 The primary focus of the Institutes is pedagogy; a secondary focus is the use of content in pedagogically effective ways.
 Each participant who has not previously earned graduate credit for the course corresponding to the chosen Institute session will earn three hours of graduate credit, graded (A-F), in accordance with the Institute’s syllabus.
 The Institutes enable participants to understand and teach the AP* curriculum, to design, discuss and implement AP* pedagogical strategies, to develop resources and materials for use in AP* courses, and to develop an AP* course syllabus.

 The 2017 Summer Institutes offerings will be announced soon.
-The Institutes will be offered on the campus of the Hazelwood West High School in Hazelwood, MO (north side of St. Louis), July 16-20, 2018.
+The Institutes will be offered on the campus of the Hazelwood North Middle School in Florissant, MO, July 16-20, 2018.
 All institutes are led by College Board* Endorsed Consultants.

 Since enrollment is limited to 25 participants per institute, apply early to ensure your place in the Institutes.
 School districts who submit multiple applications for two or more Institutes will be given priority in the selection process.